caseymorris61/caseymorris61.github.io/_posts/2019-10-06-whats-casey-cooking.markdown

 ### Directions
 For the core:
  1. Peel, core, and slice apples, spread in glass baking pan
- 2. Cut tablespoon of butter into smal pieces and spread over apples
+ 2. Cut tablespoon of butter into small pieces and spread over apples
  3. Comine cinnamon, nutmeg, and sugar, spread evenly over apples

 For the crust: